 EQUAGESIC (aspirin; meprobamate) by PharmaIN is clinical pharmacology meprobamate is a carbamate derivative which has been shown (in animal and/or human studies) to have effects at multiple sites in the central nervous system, including the thalamus and limbic system.
 Approved for anxiety.
 First approved in 1960.

-EQUAGESIC is an oral fixed-dose combination tablet containing aspirin and meprobamate, approved in 1960 for anxiety treatment.
-Meprobamate acts as a central nervous system depressant affecting the thalamus and limbic system, while aspirin provides nonnarcotic analgesia with antipyretic and anti-inflammatory properties.
-This combination targets patients requiring both anxiolytic and analgesic relief.
+EQUAGESIC is an oral combination tablet containing aspirin and meprobamate, approved in 1960 for anxiety treatment.
+Meprobamate acts on the thalamus and limbic system to reduce anxiety, while aspirin provides nonnarcotic analgesia with antipyretic and anti-inflammatory properties.
+This fixed-dose combination targets patients requiring both anxiolytic and analgesic relief.

 CLINICAL PHARMACOLOGY Meprobamate is a carbamate derivative which has been shown (in animal and/or human studies) to have effects at multiple sites in the central nervous system, including the thalamus and limbic system.
 Aspirin is a nonnarcotic analgesic with antipyretic and anti-inflammatory…